matt-FFFFFF/Logicore-ES/docs/Deploy/ES-schema.md

 ![ARM template](./media/arm-template.png)

-For additional infomration on how to use the Enterprise-Scale ARM template via GitHub actions and how to deploy manually, se the folowing articles:
+For additional information on how to use the Enterprise-Scale ARM template via GitHub actions and how to deploy manually, se the following articles:

 [Deploy Enterprise-Scale platform infrastructure](./Deploy-platform-infra.md)